 Why You Need to Call Los Angeles Spinal Cord Injury Attorney Josh Glotzer Today

-Joshua W. Glotzer, APC is dedicated to ensuring the rights of injury victims and families are protected.
+Glotzer & Leib, LLP is dedicated to ensuring the rights of injury victims and families are protected.
 We believe that if a person or company’s negligence led to someone getting hurt, they must be held accountable, both for the sake of the victim and to keep others from suffering due to similar negligence.
 Our Los Angeles spinal cord injury lawyer has extensive experience, as his case results show, and will do whatever the law allows to make sure his clients receive the security for their futures and closure they need.